 Welcome to Charlotte-Mecklenburg Schools!
 Charlotte-Mecklenburg Schools (CMS) has a strong commitment to family and community engagement in schools, and we are excited about the opportunity to serve you and your family this school year.
-As the school district's primary outreach division, the Community Partnerships and Family Engagement department is responsible for coordinating family support and participation throughout CMS.
+As the school district's primary outreach division, the Strategic Partnerships and Family Engagement department is responsible for coordinating family support and participation throughout CMS.
 Our goal is to educate and support the development of the whole child - academically, socially, and emotionally - so every student in CMS can experience success in school and in life.
 Your participation is crucial in achieving this goal.
-Studies continue to show that parental engagement is more important for student achievement than income, social standing or a parent's education level.